serge-community/zing/docs/server/installation.rst

    :ref:`necessary requirements <requirements>`.

-.. warning:: It is important to install Pootle into a virtual environment to ensure the correct packages and permissions.
-It's even more important not to install Pootle as the root user on your system. **Installing or running Pootle as the root user will expose your system to many potential security vulnerabilities**
+.. warning:: It is important to install Zing into a virtual environment to ensure the correct packages and permissions.
+It's even more important not to install Zing as the root user on your system. **Installing or running Zing as the root user will expose your system to many potential security vulnerabilities**